bericp1/boilerplate-react-reflux/README.md

     │  └─ src                   : front-end code
     │     ├─ assets             : static files; no build processing
     │     ├─ index.html         : app entry; usually no need to edit
+    │     ├─ styles             : all sass/scss styles for the frontend
+    |     |  └─app.scss         : entry for styles; use @import here
-    │     └─ js                 : all CommonJS modules for front-end
+    │     └─ scripts            : all CommonJS modules for front-end
     │        ├─ app.js          : entry; exports root view-controller
     │        └─ [app-component] : a component of the app
     │           ├─ index.js     : entry point; exports view-controller